dglittle/mongo-heroku/README.md

 mongo-heroku
 ============

-program to login to the mongo instance running in the current directory's heroku instance (for Mac OS X)
+program to login to the mongoDB instance running in the current directory's heroku instance (for Mac OS X)

 ### Instead Of